Bespoke Illustrated Wedding Invitations with Lilac & Gold

 You can see below (left) the technique of drawing first, then going over it with a calligraphy dip pen.

-Following on, I though I would share my trick.
+Following on, I thought I would share my trick.

 To develop a crest design, I only draw out half of the design.
 Then, scan in.
 Adjust with contrast, colour adjust and sharpen.
 Remove the background and flip!